 Every day for 21 days, young people are taken on a journey of self-discovery and social awareness.
 Students are given the opportunity to explore their own emotions, talents and dreams while at the same time interacting in dozens of ways with their peers.
 They quickly realize that their future success is inextricably linked with those around them.

 Although the program was established as a solution for the problem of bullying, that word really has no place of prominence here.
 The problem is not being ignored, it’s just that we believe in a different answer.
 While there is a time and place for defining a “bully” and various “acts of bullying”, most experts would agree that that is only a small piece of a grander solution.
 After all, how effective can one be in fighting darkness by only talking about it or defining it?
 Truly the only way to fight darkness is by igniting and nurturing light.
 The EC was designed to bring out the very best in th students.

-- Empathy development, perspective taking
+- Empathy Development, perspective taking

-- Emotion identification, regulation & management
+- Emotion Identification, regulation & management

 - Learning to appreciate similarities & differences of others